-However, if you have a significant mold infestation, you should turn off all airflow to prevent contamination and then contact a mold expert.
-Mold can sometimes form inside the walls or flooring, so it’s critical to keep an eye on things during the restoration.
+However, if you have a significant mold infestation, you should turn off all airflow to prevent contamination and contact a mold expert.
+Mold can sometimes form inside the walls or flooring, so it’s critical to watch things during the restoration.

 It is impossible to overestimate the importance of time in a successful repair.
-You might end up paying hundreds, if not thousands, of dollars more if you wait too long to repair the water damage.
-Water damage might spread, resulting in mold growth or decay.
+Unfortunately, you might end up paying hundreds, if not thousands, of dollars more if you wait too long to repair the water damage.
+In addition, water damage might spread, resulting in mold growth or decay.

-As soon as you discover water damage, contact a water damage Austin company.
+Contact a water damage Austin company as soon as you discover water damage.
 You will save a lot of money if you act soon.

 Dry Out Water Thoroughly

 Lastly, the mitigation process is to remove any standing water from the property, most likely, followed by the deployment of portable extractors to remove any residual water.
-After extracting the water, the following stage in water damage mitigation and restoration is to dry off the affected areas.
+After extracting the water, the following water damage mitigation and restoration stage is to dry off the affected areas.

 Disinfect the Rest of The Area

 Depending on the sort of water you’re dealing with, it might include many germs and other contaminants that could be harmful to your health.
-Because the water may stimulate the formation of mold, it’s critical to sterilize it right away.
+In addition, because the water may stimulate mold formation, it’s critical to sterilize it right away.